Saebyuckbaan/cogs121-groupc-summit/README.md

 ##Heuristics Evaluation
 1. Visibility of System Status

-  - At the top of the page, the navigation bar informs users which page they are or which chat room they are in by showing the location and skill levels
+  - At the top of the page, the title informs users which page they are or which chat room they are in by showing the ski resort and skill level

 2. Match between system and the real world
   - The language is appropriate for all audience, not just typical skiiers/snowboarders.
   - For example, the different skill levels are labeled as easiest, intermediate, advanced, and expert.

 3. User control and freedom
-  - The main navigation bar contains two dropdown menus, which allow users to navigate through different chat rooms.
+  - There is a button labeled as "Switch to different chat" at the top, which allow users to navigate through different chat rooms.

 4. Consistency and standards
   - The logout button is located on the right-top corner, similar to popular social media websites.